 - Sriracha or cayenne (as much as you can handle)

-Perfect Fry Sauce (great with sweet potato fries)
+Perfect Fry Sauce (great with these sweet potato fries)

 Herb Sandwich Spread (great on burgers and sandwiches)